Persistent and Zigzag Homology: A Matrix Factorization Viewpoint: Preliminaries

 \subsection{Generic Quiver Computations}

-There is a correspondence between diagrams encoding quivers and block matrices encoding their companion matrices, and certain operations are easier to express using one notation or the other.
-In this section we establish some lemmas that apply to any quiver.
+There is a correspondence between diagrams encoding quiver representations and block matrices encoding their companion matrices, and certain operations are easier to express using one notation or the other.
+In this section we establish some lemmas that apply to any quiver representation.